 However, the issue is not only technological.

-The objectives of FERDI’s Digital Trust Chair, based on digital identity, blockchain, big data, and artificial intelligence, are to propose a range of technological solutions which can be implemented to meet the needs, expectations, and economic interests of African countries.
+The objective of the FERDI Digital Trust Chair is to develop technological solutions to meet the needs, expectations, and economic interests of African countries.